I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Hatton da Cookson, Duala, Cameroons, West Africa”

-There were a surprising number of RCI members in Cameroon between around 1914-16, including traders like James Cort (of King’s Naval Store, Douala), H Francis (of Hatton and Cookson – Douala), Herbert Jump and William Becker (both of the Bank of British West Africa – Douala), Andrew Christian (of J Holt & Co – Douala), Cecil Gilvey (of Mountain Plantations – Palm Oil presumably), Guido de Piro D’Amico (of the Douala Medical Department).
-And those who don’t specify an employer like Harry Obins (based in Jabassi), Alfred and Newport Wright (based in Jaunde), and finally Lewis would have had company nearby as there was a person called Edwin Osborne in Edea.
+There were a surprising number of RCI members in Cameroon between 1914-16, including traders like James Cort (of King’s Naval Store, Douala), H Francis (of Hatton and Cookson – Douala), Herbert Jump and William Becker (both of the Bank of British West Africa – Douala), Andrew Christian (of J Holt & Co – Douala), Cecil Gilvey (of Mountain Plantations (presumably Palm Oil)), Guido de Piro D’Amico (of the Douala Medical Department).
+And those who don’t specify an employer like Harry Obins (based in Jabassi), Alfred and Newport Wright (based in Jaunde), and finally Lewis would have had friendly company nearby as there was a person called Edwin Osborne in Edea.

 We know from contemporary reports at the beginning of hostilities, that in 1914, there were thirty British people in Cameroon, including two women and a baby – as they were interned by the Germans – Lewis was one of them.